5monkeys/djedi-cms/docs/plugins.rst

     $ pip install Pillow

-Uploaded images gets persisted using Django's file storage api.
-If you don't want to use the default storage, you can configure the image plugin setting ``FILE_STORAGE``.
+Uploaded images gets persisted using Django's `file storage api <django-file-storage_>`_.
+If you don't want to use the default file storage, you can configure the image plugin setting ``FILE_STORAGE``.

 .. code-block:: python